MrBeast: Class action lawsuit

-In September 2024 five former contestants on Beast Games filed a class action lawsuit in Los Angeles Superior Court against Donaldson, Amazon, and the show's production partners.
+In September 2024, five former contestants on Beast Games filed a class action lawsuit in Los Angeles County Superior Court against Donaldson, Amazon, and the show's production partners.
 They alleged chronic mistreatment on set, including sexual harassment, unsafe conditions, and unpaid expenses.
 The plaintiffs also said they were pressured to sign illegal contracts and submit false paperwork in order to secure Nevada tax credits for the production.